Date(s) - October 4, 2018 - November 28, 2018

 Lecture: “Who am I?
 Personhood, Consciousness, and Transhumanist Visions”—November 6, 7:30–9:30 pm

 Human consciousness is increasingly understood in technological terms.
 The transhumanist vision of uploading consciousness into a computer matrix and then eventually downloading one’s personality onto synthetic bodies is only the extreme edge of a popular perception.
 In this lecture, Professor Jens Zimmermann argues that modern culture embraces a reductive model of human identity and perception based on an already defunct scientific epistemology.
 Since who we think we are is deeply connected to the how we think we know and perceive reality, this lecture, with the help of theology and personalist philosophy, will offer a more robust model of consciousness that grounds personhood and therefore also human dignity.

-Lecture: “After ‘Design’: Evolutionary Biology and a Theology of Preservation”—November 28, 7:30 pm
+Lecture: “Beyond ‘Design’: Evolutionary Biology and a Theology of Preservation”—November 28, 7:30 pm

 Appeals to an original “design” in nature have faced significant criticism from both evolutionary biology and Protestant theology since the nineteenth century.
 This lecture surveys the two most enduring criticisms in order to articulate a theology of preservation fit for the “Anthropocene”—our present age of reckoning with the irreparable effect of human designs on the biosphere.